k-grube/node-slack-pizza-bot/README.md

 # node-slack-pizza-bot
-Node.js express based bot for Slack
+Node.js Express based bot for Slack

 Meant to be published to Heroku, or similar service.